A diameter bound for compact surfaces and the Plateau-Douglas problem: Introduction

+The Topping conjecture \cite{Topping1998} originally predicts that $d(M)<\frac{1}{\pi}\int_M|H|$ holds for every connected closed surfaces $M^2\hookrightarrow\mathbf{R}^3$, motivated by L.\ Simon's diameter estimate.
+Concerning the lower bound of $C_T$, the weaker but universal estimate $C_T\geq\pi/32$ (independent of $n$) is first proved by Topping himself \cite{Topping2008}, where the intrinsic diameter is bounded in the form of $d_\mathrm{int}\leq c_m\int_{M^m}|H|^{m-1}$ in general (co)dimension.
+For low codimensions, this can be now slightly improved by Brendle's recent result \cite{Brendle2021} on the Michael-Simon Sobolev inequality, cf.\ Appendix \ref{sec:appendix}; in particular, $C_T(3)\geq\pi/16$.
+On the other hand, the conjectured lower bound $\pi$ is supported by several partial answers, namely for convex surfaces (classically), constant mean curvature surfaces \cite{Topping1997}, and spheres of revolution \cite{Miura2021}.

+Concerning the length-diameter ratio for minimal surfaces \eqref{eq:LengthDiameterconjecture}, to the best of the author's knowledge, the nontrivial positivity of $C_{LD}$ is just recently verified by Menne-Scharrer's result \eqref{eq:MenneScharrer} below, while its expected value $C_{LD}=2$ is not explicitly stated in the literature.
+However, this expectation seems quite reasonable because it asks an extendibility of codimension from the trivial flat case (in $\mathbf{R}^2$), while such a flat-to-minimal codimension-extension problem is extensively studied for the isoperimetric inequality and now verified up to codimension two by Brendle; see \cite{Brendle2021} and references therein.
+In addition, we indicate that estimating $C_{LD}$ is also meaningful in view of nonexistence theory in the classical Plateau-Douglas problem; we discuss this point in Section \ref{sec:Plateau-Douglas} as part of the main contents.

-Concerning surfaces with boundary, Menne-Scharrer's recent result \cite{Menne2017} provides a diameter bound in a fairly general framework of varifolds, which is new even for smooth surfaces: For $1<m<n$ and a connected compact $m$-dimensional submanifold $M^m$ of $\mathbf{R}^n$, the intrinsic diameter $d_\mathrm{int}(M)$ has a bound of the form
+For general surfaces-with-boundary, Menne-Scharrer's recent result \cite{Menne2017} provides a diameter bound in a fairly general framework of varifolds, which is new even for smooth surfaces: For $1<m<n$ and a connected compact $m$-dimensional submanifold $M^m$ of $\mathbf{R}^n$, the intrinsic diameter $d_\mathrm{int}(M)$ has a bound of the form

-If $m=2$, the last term is interpreted as the length $\ell(\partial M)$.
-This result extends both Topping's result for closed submanifolds \cite{Topping2008} and also Paeng's result for geodesically convex compact surfaces ($m=2$) \cite{Paeng2014}.
-The constant $c_m$ is chosen in a somewhat involved way.
-Compared to Menne-Scharrer's result, our present study is less general e.g.\ in view of dimension $m$, but our focus is optimality rather than generality.
-Our main contribution is giving not only an explicit constant but also a direct relation with the case of closed surfaces by a completely different simple proof.
+This estimate is consistent with \eqref{eq:main} since if $m=2$, the last term is interpreted as the length $\ell(\partial M)$.
+Their result extends both Topping's result for closed submanifolds \cite{Topping2008} and also Paeng's result for geodesically convex compact surfaces ($m=2$) \cite{Paeng2014}.
+Their method is based on an oscillatory characterization of the diameter, which allows them to deal with singular objects, albeit $c_m$ is chosen in a somewhat involved way.
+Compared to Menne-Scharrer's result, our present study is less general but our focus is optimality rather than generality.
+Our main contribution is giving not only explicit constants but also revealing a direct quantitative link between the closed and non-closed cases by a completely different approach.

+In fact, our proof is based on the very simple geometric idea to construct a thin closed surface by enclosing a given compact surface and to compare their energies.
+The potentially optimal boundary term in \eqref{eq:main} then appears as a singular limit; this part crucially relies on two-dimensionality of surfaces.
+The factor $2$ in front of $\int_M|H|$ would be non-optimal but comes from our ``doubling'' procedure.